College football odds, picks, lines, spreads: Week 13 predictions, best bets today

-College football odds, picks, predictions for Week 13, 2025: Computer backs Georgia Tech and Kansas State
+College football odds, picks, predictions for Week 13, 2025: Computer backs Georgia Tech, Kansas State

 SportsLine's computer model has revealed its Week 13 college football picks after 10,000 simulations of each game